GOAL: To reduce human-wildlife conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between people and carnivores

 Predator-proof bomas are a simple, cost-effective approach to protecting livestock from predation at night.
 Each consists of erecting a ring of strong poles, spaced three metres apart, around the thorn boma; then a two-metre high hexagonal steel wire mesh is put in place and finally doors are made from recycled oil drums.

-One lion proof boma can accommodate up to 800 cows and 400 sheep or goats and to date we estimate that at least 2,500 people and 32,500 livestock are now better protected as a result of this programme.
-This number is set to increase thanks to partnerships with Land Rover, African Wildlife Foundation and others.
+One predator-proof boma can accommodate up to 800 cows and 400 sheep or goats and to date we estimate that at least 2,500 people and 32,500 livestock are now better protected as a result of this programme.
+This number is set to increase thanks to partnerships with African Wildlife Foundation and others.
 Boma construction is soon to be extended to West Kilimanjaro, adjacent to Amboseli, in Tanzania.